folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 * **eHoldings: Can view Usage & analysis data for packages, titles and resources.** This permission allows the user to view usage consolidation on the eHoldings app.
 * **Settings (eholdings): Create, edit, and view Usage Consolidation API credentials.** This permission allows the user to update and view usage consolidation settings.
 * **Settings (eholdings): View Usage Consolidation API credentials.** This permission allows the user to view usage consolidation settings.
 * **Settings (eHoldings): Can assign/unassign a user from a KB.** This permission allows the user to assign and unassign a user from KB credentials.
+* **Export manager: All.** This permission allows the user to export eHoldings package and title+package details via the Export manager app.
+* **Export manager: Download and re-send files.** This permission allows the user to download and re-send files via the Export manager app.

 Note: This permission should only be used by institutions that maintain multiple EBSCO KB configurations.